 Podcasting is reasonably easy to do, but there are some tricks of the trade for managing the workflow, producing podcasts that sound good, and building an audience.
 There are a number of excellent resources that can help small businesses learn how to do podcasting and use it to grow their audience.
 Two of the best courses are:

-a veteran actor (most people know him as one of the creepy evil villains on NBC’s Heroes), voice-over talent (lots of audiobooks and most recently in Cars 3), and one of the very first podcasters, with over 12,000 podcast episodes to his credit, going back to 1995., offered by ,
+Mastering Audio Podcasting, offered by David H., Lawrence XVII, a veteran actor (most people know him as one of the creepy evil villains on NBC’s Heroes), voice-over talent (lots of audiobooks and most recently in Cars 3), and one of the very first podcasters, with over 12,000 podcast episodes to his credit, going back to 1995.

-, – offered by JB Glossinger, speaker, coach, author, consultant, whose motivational podcasts have had more than 25 million downloads.
+Podcasting with JB, – offered by JB Glossinger, speaker, coach, author, consultant, whose motivational MorningCoach podcasts have had more than 25 million downloads.

 Other Digital Marketing Methods that Work